w1arenas/w1arenas.github.csp.project/README.md

 - Git version control
 - Heroku cloud deployment

-## The Project
-This project is designed to demonstrate the ability to create a full stack application deployed to a cloud platform.
-This simple design addresses all the elements required for an end-to-end, full-stack application.
 In addition to the above technologies, this application includes:

+ - Responsive web design.
  - SoC (separation of concerns) through the use of a controller.
- - DRY (don't repeat yourself) principle with the use of partials.
+ - DRY (don't repeat yourself) principle through the use of partials.

  ## Initial Design